jmhessel/multi-retrieval/README.md

 - WIKI ([original source](https://www.imageclef.org/wikidata)) [link](https://drive.google.com/open?id=1Ecb1LkTXX4sskx-PLB2o3vMru-8I8rEy)

 In addition, we have included scripts that generate the exact training commands executed in the paper itself.
 These are located in the paper_commands directory.
+*Note, however, that the code used for the paper is now located in the tf1 branch.
+The main branch has been ported to TF2.*